cdpeters/dash-test-app/notes/data_project_workflows.md

 - There are three main places where style information can be added to the app and its components:
 	1. `tailwind` utility classes within Dash components using the `className` parameter.
 	1. Extending/modifying `tailwind` styles using the `tailwind.config.js` file.
 See the `tailwind` documentation to learn more.
-	1. Adding CSS directly to the `input.css` file that gets compiled to an `output.css` file via the `tailwind_compile.sh` script.
+	1. Adding CSS directly to the `input.css` file that gets compiled to an `output.css` file via the `tailwind-watch` script command found in the `package.json` scripts field.
 The `input.css` file is found at `src > assets > css > src`.
 See the `tailwind` documentation to learn how to add CSS styles to this file into the correct layers.
+- To update styles dynamically during runtime, create a `Dash` callback that has a `className` parameter of the html element of interest as its output and use the following function:
+	1. `update_utility_classes()` found in the `funcs.py` file in the `utils` folder.

 [Return to Topics Section](#topics)